btamm12/fpack_webapp_client/README.md

   will split the interview into segments that are roughly 15 seconds long.
 This way each segment is manageable, and there's never a risk of losing too much progress (e.g. if you forget to save or your computer crashes).
-- **Transcription prediction:** instead of having you, the annotator, indicate the start/stop times and transcribe each word manually, we are using Automatic Speech Recognition (ASR) to speed up the process.
-An ASR model will be used to automatically generate a transcription and it will be your job to fix any mistakes.
+- **Transcript prediction:** instead of having you, the annotator, indicate the start/stop times and transcribe each word manually, we are using Automatic Speech Recognition (ASR) to speed up the process.
+An ASR model will be used to automatically generate a transcript and it will be your job to fix any mistakes.

 ## 2. Installation